stevecaldwell77/Net-Amazon-DynamoDB-Marshaler/README.md

 6. If the value isa [boolean](https://metacpan.org/pod/boolean), use Boolean ('BOOL').
 7. If the value isa [Set::Object](https://metacpan.org/pod/Set::Object), use either Number Set ('NS') or String Set ('SS'), depending on whether all members look like numbers or not.
 All members must be defined, non-reference values, or an error will be thrown.
 8. Any other value will throw an error.

+When doing the opposite - un-marshalling a hashref fetched from DynamoDB - the module applies the rules above in reverse.
+Please note that NULLs get unmarshalled as undefs, so an empty string will be re-written to undef if it goes through a marshal/unmarshal cycle.
+DynamoDB does not allow for a way to store empty strings as distinct from NULL.

 # EXPORTS